To book (Stuart) Rose please contact your JLA Agent.

 Stuart took over the reins at Marks & Spencer when the famous retailer was at its lowest ebb.
 He fought off a high profile takeover bid, reversed the decline in performance and restored the public’s affections.
 He now invests in online and chairs a fashion chain.
 In presentations Stuart considers the lessons learned about organisational change, and how to navigate turbulent trading conditions.
 He also underlines the case for socially responsible business.

 Former Chief Executive and Chairman of Marks & Spencer, Lord Rose is recognised as one of the leading lights in British retail.
-He is now Chairman of the internet grocery retailer Ocado along with a number of other non-executive roles.
+With over four decades experience in the sector he is now Chairman of the internet grocery retailer Ocado, along with a number of other non-executive roles.

 Beginning his career as a management trainee at Marks & Spencer, Lord Rose spent seventeen years at the high street icon before taking the helm of the Burton Group before the company demerged.
 Successful periods as Chief Executive of both Argos and Booker led to his appointment as Chief Executive at Arcadia Group, owners of Top Shop and BHS.
 Taking on a struggling and heavily indebted company, he turned the business around and presided over its sale, reportedly for £855 million, only two years later to Philip Green.